All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 Figure \ref{fig: voxel-point} presents the overall architecture of point–voxel hybrid LiDAR object detection methods, including the voxelization stage, point-level feature extraction, feature fusion, and detection head.
-Point–voxel hybrid methods combine the strengths of point-based and voxel-based approaches for better accuracy and efficiency.
-The key idea is to learn fine-grained point features that capture local geometric details while extracting structured voxel features that allow for efficient convolution operations on regular grids.
+Point–voxel hybrid methods combine the strengths of point-based and voxel-based methods to achieve greater accuracy and efficiency.
+The key idea is to learn fine-grained point features that capture local geometric details, while extracting structured voxel features that enable efficient convolutional operations on regular grids.
 Typically, raw point clouds are first voxelized to produce coarse spatial features, and representative points are sampled (e.g., using farthest point sampling) to extract high-resolution features.
 These two feature streams are then fused, either through concatenation or attention-based aggregation, to provide a richer representation for the detection head.
 This strategy preserves detailed geometry while maintaining the computational benefits of voxel processing.
 However, the architecture and training process are generally more complex, often requiring careful balancing of the contributions from each branch.
-The final output is typically accurate 3D bounding boxes along with what each object is and how confident the system is about those predictions.\\
+The final output typically includes accurate 3D bounding boxes, along with what each object is and how confident the system is in those predictions.\\

 In the following, we present all existing 3D LiDAR-based algorithms for object detection in autonomous vehicles from 2018 to 2025.
 To ensure a consistent and fair comparison, we organize the results into three separate tables, as the performance of these methods is evaluated on different datasets.
 Table \ref{table: 3D-Kitti} provides a comparative analysis of 3D object detection methods using LiDAR-based data from the KITTI dataset, while Table \ref{table: 3D-Nuscenes} summarizes 3D object detection methods evaluated on the LiDAR-based NuScenes dataset.
 Finally, Table \ref{table:3D-VOD} presents a comparative analysis of 3D object detection methods based on LiDAR–Radar data from the VOD dataset.